vishakhadhonde9/Linux-/Session-1.md

       Server multiple user devices.
       Examples- Windows 13, 19, Linux, Ubantu, centos, Fedora

+# History of Linux-

+In earlier days, computers were as big as houses or parks.
+So, you can imagine how difficult it was to operate them.
+Moreover, every computer has a different operating system which made it completely worse to operate on them.
+Every software was designed for a specific purpose and was unable to operate on other computer.
+It were extremely costly and normal people neither can afford it nor can understand it.
 - **1969 (UNIX)**   -    Ken Thompson and Dennis Ritchie      -    developed at AT&T Bell labs.
 It is not free.
 - **1983 (GNU Project)**   -    Richard Stallman       -     free version of UNIX
 - **1991 (LINUX)**    -      Linus Torvalds       -      make first Linux kernel which is freely available to anyone.